Idea-Link/llm-image-evaluator/docs/02_prd.md

 ### 6. Epic 1: Project Foundation & Secure Access

 **Epic Goal**: The objective of this epic is to establish a secure, deployable, full-stack application skeleton.
-By the end of this epic, we will have a configured monorepo, a connected database, and a live, password-protected web application with a basic layout, ready for core feature development in subsequent epics.
+By the end of this epic, we will have a configured monorepo, a connected database, and a live web application protected by single admin user authentication with a basic layout, ready for core feature development in subsequent epics.

 ---

 ####  Epic 1: Project Foundation & Secure Access (Revised)

 **Epic Goal**: The objective of this epic is to establish a secure, deployable, full-stack application skeleton based on our hybrid architecture.
-By the end of this epic, we will have a configured monorepo, a Next.js application, a local Supabase environment with an applied database schema, a placeholder AWS Lambda package, and a live, password-protected web application.
+By the end of this epic, we will have a configured monorepo, a Next.js application, a local Supabase environment with an applied database schema including admin user setup, a placeholder AWS Lambda package, and a live web application with single admin user authentication.

 ---